dobkeratops/compiler/README.md

  * 4 Add features inspired by Rust, keep syntax close
  * 5 dedicated features for parallelism, shader+GPGPU programming ?
  * 6 Aim to actually compile a subset of Rust,
-   * unless it proves impossible to reconcile with goals 1,2,3..
+   * unless proves impossible to reconcile with goals 1,2,3
  * 7 a subset should make a passable embedded dynamic language
    * think of 1 language to handle the C++-&-embedded-Lua usecase. recover @ptr..
-   * but dont' compromise goals 1,2,.. over this.
+   * but dont' compromise goals 1-6 over this.

 ### Short Term Priorities